This walk begins at maritime Greenwich, one of the most historic areas of riverside in London.

 Most of the bank of the river you walk along looks certain to be redeveloped soon - so this may be your last chance to see what is left of London's working wharfs and shipyards.

 The red spots on the aerial photograph show areas relevant to the interviewees' memories

 - recordings are played at these points on the walk.
 Click on a spot

 in the picture to find out more.

-STOP PRESS: The author now teaches a postgraduate course on place, memory and digital heritage as part of the Heritage Studies programme at the Raphael Samuel History Centre.
-MA studentships are now available.
-An interview with the author can be found on History Workshop Online.
+STOP PRESS: Please note that some features on the trails have now been redeveloped - for example Lovell's Wharf and the Millennium Motel.
+However, the route is still the same and and you can listen to what has now become audio archaeology.
+The author now teaches a postgraduate course on place, memory and digital heritage as part of the Heritage Studies programme at the Raphael Samuel History Centre.
+An interview with the author about these trails can be found on History Workshop Online.